metacpan/metacpan-cpan-extracted/distros/D/Date-Holidays-GB/README.md

 published at [https://www.gov.uk/bank-holidays](https://www.gov.uk/bank-holidays).
 Holidays may apply to all regions, or some combination - see the `regions` parameter for more details.

+N.B. - Dates of future holidays may occasionally be updated after they've been published.

 Module is named with correct ISO-3166-1 code for the United Kingdom: "GB" (Great Britain)